-Confirmation is designed to enable our Religious School students to graduate from out program with an informed, positive and confident Jewish identity.
-Many of our students also continue to participate in our informatl 11th and 12th grade program, Chofshiyim.
+Confirmation is designed to enable our Religious School students to graduate from out program with an informed, positive, and confident Jewish identity.
+Many of our students also continue to participate in our informal 11th and 12th grade program, Chofshiyim.

 We encourage our members to consider the opportunity for marriage in our temple sanctuary under our beautiful chuppah.